Slowly moving black holes in khrono-metric model: Expanding khronon in

 \section{Expanding khronon in $1/c_\chi^2$}

 In Sec.~\ref{sec:infcchi} we considered the full non-linear khronon equation in the limit $c_\chi=\infty$ and factored out from it the projected Laplacian $\tilde\Delta$.
 This allowed us to obtain a second order differential equation for the khronon perturbation (\ref{cinfchieq}).
-It is illuminating to see how this simplification happens directly at the level of the general khronon perturbation equation (\ref{perturbationEOM}).
+It is illuminating to see how this simplification happens directly at the level of the khronon perturbation equation (\ref{perturbationEOM}) valid for general values of $c_\chi$.
 This will also give us access to the $1/c_\chi^2$ terms in the khronon solution.